longwatermelon/crust/README.md

 To compile this program, run `./crust file`, file being the file that contains the code to be compiled.
 The executable will be named `a.out` by default.

-Running `./a.out` will print `Hello`, because I still need to write the standard library, and without a string length function, I can't print variable length strings.
-Therefore, I decided all strings should be exactly 5 characters long.
-If the string length is less than 5, it is classified as UB, and if it is greater than 5, all extra characters will be cut off.
+Running `./a.out` will print `Hello`, because I hard coded the string length printed in my standard library. < 5 characters is UB, > 5 characters will be cut off.

 ## Comments
-Only felt like implementing full line comments, aka `//` in C.
+Only felt like implementing full line comments (`//` in C)
 ```
 fn main() -> int {
   // this is a comment.